top of page

 In Matthew 5:18 Yeshua stated, “ For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled”.

-Scholars have questioned what the phrase “jot and tittle” refer to?
+For years I questioned what the phrase “jot and tittle” referred to?

 In ancient Jewish literature it refers to the common phrase in Hebrew,